DPAC: Distribution-Preserving Adversarial Control for Diffusion Sampling: Introduction

 However, existing gradient-based guidance methods like AdvDiff~\cite{dai_advdiff_2024} suffer from a fundamental, unresolved flaw.
 As guidance strength increases to maximize the Attack Success Rate (ASR), the sample quality catastrophically collapses.
 The resulting high-FID, artifact-laden images are invalid as ``adversarial examples,'' which must be both effective (high ASR) and realistic (low FID).

-In this paper, we diagnose and solve this instability.
+In this paper, we diagnose and explain and mitigate this instability.
 We first identify that the quality collapse is caused by a ``normal'' (score-parallel) component of the guidance gradient.
 This component, while effective for the adversarial task, aggressively pushes the sampling trajectory off the data manifold.
 Based on this diagnosis, we propose \textbf{DPAC (Distribution-Preserving Adversarial Control)}, a new guidance framework built on the principle of \emph{tangential control}.
 DPAC uses a geometric projection $\Pi_\perp$ to surgically remove this harmful normal component, isolating the ``tangential'' gradient that steers generation within the data manifold.

-Our experiments on ImageNet (256x256) provide decisive validation (\cref{fig:main_quantitative_results}).
-The results show DPAC resolves the core ASR-FID trade-off: at high guidance strengths where AdvDiff's quality catastrophically collapses (FID 69.37), DPAC remains stable and artifact-free (FID 44.89).
+The results show that DPAC substantially mitigates the core ASR–FID trade-off: at high guidance strengths where AdvDiff's quality catastrophically collapses (FID 69.37), DPAC remains stable and avoids catastrophic artifacts/collapse (FID 44.89).
 Moreover, our method is significantly more efficient.
 DPAC achieves a superior peak fidelity (FID 33.90) using only one-third the energy (guidance strength) of the baseline's inferior optimum (FID 34.66).
-This $\approx$66\% efficiency gain empirically verifies our theory that removing the harmful component leaves a more effective control signal.